Hitting The Wall During A Marathon Meaning

 When hitting your wall, it can be very hard to get to the other side.
 When glycogen and carbohydrate stores deplete, it is hard for the body to start using the fat stores, meaning you’ll experience a drop in energy.

 However, this can be a good experience during your marathon training.
 When you understand what the wall is, how it feels to you and when you normally hit it during your run, you can train yourself to run around it.
-In fact, it’s better to experience it during training than facing the wall for the first time during the race.
+It’s better to experience it during training than facing the wall for the first time during the race.
 It can be daunting.

 Here’s some tips for what to do when you hit your wall: